 Monthly Payment Options

 With cloud-hosted software, an organization can opt to pay a monthly fee rather than making a larger up-front investment in licensing costs.
 This recurring amount can be less of a strain on smaller organizations that lack the ability to make big payments all at once.
-Also, paying by the month sometimes allows companies to cancel their subscriptions more easily if their needs suddenly change.
+Also, paying monthly sometimes allows companies to cancel their subscriptions more easily if their needs suddenly change.

 Fewer Organizational Requirements